Code-Institute-Submissions/mattingliscoding-code-institute-milestone-project-three/README.md

         ![Scrollable table example](https://i.imgur.com/0StKmYi.png)
     * **Testing/Bug 3** - The most prominent issue found with the Character and Quest features was an oversight in my UX.
 Upon trying to edit their entry, the edit form did not contain their previously entered values.
 The edit form simply had blank inputs with placeholder text, similar to the Add Character form, except with a different route/function connected to the Submit button.
     * **Result** - To rectify this glaring UX issue, I found that the answer was frustratingly obvious.
 For the forms on the page, Jinja for/if loops are used to loop through any characters or quests found in the database and then ascertain if they belong to the user stored in the session cache.
 If this is found to be true, then their items data is populated onto the cards.
 The editing and deleting of these items is then handled by using each Character or Quests specific unique ID that is generated and assigned to it by MongoDB.
-Using this in the Jinja language of the HTML allowed me to ensure that the correllating values were being edited and also to replace ```placeholder="{{ character.character_name }}"``` with ```value="{{ character.character_name }}"```.
+Using this in the Jinja language of the HTML allowed me to ensure that the correlating values were being edited and also to replace ```placeholder="{{ character.character_name }}"``` with ```value="{{ character.character_name }}"```.

         Here is a sample of code for one of the edit form inputs that would demonstrates how the HTML is now written to display the stored values that are to be edited by the user:
         ```